shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess_2025.md

 “She’s not coming today, don’t worry.”
 Lemilay took her brush and dusted herself off outside the doorway.

-“But what about next time we see her?”
+“But what about next time we see her?
+Surely, she’s going to ask.”

 “Fine.
 We’ll just tell her Ersatzica got kidnapped by evil cats, and that we saved her.”